 The Board believes that its structure and composition have been important elements of the Company's development activity, growth and success in regional gaming markets over the years.
-The Board is comprised of individuals each of whom bring unique talents and perspectives to their service on the Board and, as a group, strike a balance between those who have a proven track record of effectively working together to responsibly oversee management's operation of the Company and those who bring new perspective and insight to the Board.
-In fact, over the last three years, the Company has added three talented new directors and looks forward to the long-term benefits of their diversity of experience and views.
-In addition, no member of the Board serves on the boards of more than two public companies, which helps to ensure that each member is fully engaged in their duties to the Company.
+The Board is comprised of individuals each of whom bring unique talents and perspectives to their service on the Board and, as a group, strike a balance between those who have a proven record of effectively working together to responsibly overseem management's operation of the Company and those who bring fresh perspective and unique insight to the Board.
+In fact, over the last four years, the Company has added three talented new directors and looks forward to the long term benefits of their diversity of experience and views.
+In addition, no member of the Board serves on the boards of more than one other public company, which helps to ensure that each member is fully engaged in their duties to the Company.

-In furtherance of the Company's objective to maximize shareholder value, the Board strives to maintain a governance environment where (i) entrepreneurship and appropriate risk taking are encouraged, with a focus on both long- and short-term value creation, (ii) shareholder perspectives are understood and long-term relationships with shareholders are fostered through frequent, candid and comprehensive disclosure to the Company's shareholders and the investment community, (iii) integrity and accountability are integrated into the Company's management philosophy and operations and (iv) the Company is able to continuously attract, develop and retain the best possible executive talent to manage the Company's operations.
-The Board continuously evaluates the governance environment to enable the Company to respond appropriately to changes, practices and market conditions, as well as suggestions from our shareholders and other stakeholders, in a manner that we believe will protect and promote the Company's long-term record of growing shareholder value.
-For example, following discussion between the Company and certain of its key shareholders, the Board amended its bylaws on December 10, 2014 in order to eliminate a provision (sometimes referred to as a "golden leash") that generally prohibited an individual from qualifying for service as a director of the Company if he or she is a party to any compensatory or other financial arrangement with any third party in connection with his or her candidacy or service as a director of the Company.
+In furtherance of the Company's objective to maximize shareholder value, the Board strives to maintain a governance environment where (i) entrepreneurship and appropriate risk taking are encouraged, with a focus on both long and short term value creation, (ii) shareholder perspectives are understood and long-term relationships with shareholders are fostered through frequent, candid and comprehensive engagement with and disclosure to the Company's shareholders and the investment community, (iii) integrity and accountability are integrated into the Company's management philosophy and operations and (iv) the Company is able to continuously attract, develop and retain industryleading executive talent to manage the Company's operations.
+The Board continuously evaluates the governance environment to enable the Company to respond appropriately to changes, practices and market conditions, as well as suggestions from our shareholders and other stakeholders, in a manner that we believe will protect and promote the Company's long term record of shareholder value creation.
+For example, following consultation with certain key constituents, the Company recently amended its long-term incentive compensation plan to provide for a minimum vesting period and to eliminate automatic vesting of equity following a change in control.
+The Company amended its Corporate Governance Guidelines to provide for a lead independent director to, among other responsibilities, facilitate communication between management and the independent directors.
+The Board expects to appoint a lead independent director at its next regularly scheduled meeting in June 2017.
+Finally, the Nominating and Corporate Governance Committee charter was recently amended to establish a process for the Board and each committee to conduct an annual assessment of its and their performance, which will focus on areas in which the Board or its committees believe contributions can be made going forward to increase the effectiveness of the Board or its committees.